 SOWK 680 ADV PRACTICE WITH GROUPS (Spring 2020)

 Builds upon theoretical perspectives from human behavior and the social environment, knowledge and skills from generalist practice courses, and theory and skills from the specialized practice curriculum.
 The course familiarizes the practitioner with the concept of the group as a therapeutic community and introduces theories and evidence-based models appropriate for group practice with diverse populations.
 Prerequisite/Corequisite: SOWK 650 with a grade of C or better or permission of department.
 Three hours per week.

 I am currently the Chair of the University Committee on Promotions.
-I have served as a member on the Promotions Committee for the past three years.

 I serve on the Continuing Education Committee for Delaware National Association of Social Workers.